bschorchit/consensys-bootcamp-final-project/README.md

 npm start
 ```

 8. Play around!

-9. a.
-To sell and buy products, you need to connect with the first account on Metamask (if you imported the mnemonic) and register the contract store.
-Once you connect with that account, such option will show up.
+Here is what to expect, if you imported the mnemonic from `ganache-cli` to Metamask:

+- `accounts[0]` (Account 1 in Metamask) is the contracts owner.
+When connect to this account, the dApp will show the `owner`interface.
+To sell and buy products in the `default` (regular user) interface, you need to first register the store contract address in the `owner` interface.
 You can get the deployed ProductStore contract address from the terminal window where you run truffle migrate.

+- `accounts[1]` to `accounts[6]` (Account 2 to 7 in Metamask)  aren't special accounts.
+When change to connect with one of those accounts, the dApp will show the `default` store interface.

-9. b.
-To interact with the Biodiversity Fund interface, you need to connect with accounts[7], accounts[8] and/or accounts[9] as those are the multisignature wallet owners.
-Once you connect with one of those accounts, the multisig interface will show up.
+- `accounts[7]` to `accounts[9]` (Account 8 to 10 in Metamask) are multisignature wallet owners.
+When you connect with one of those accounts, the Biodiversity Fund interface will show up.

 ## :triangular_flag_on_post: Testing